maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 We then walk through the predictive equations for GP regression for the noise-free and noisy case.
 Next we move onto showing the code and plots for the noisy case which is a simple extension.

-Towards the end we detail some helpful mathematical results before a Q and A section which lists some common questions that arose for me whilst developing my understanding of Gaussian processes.
+Towards the end we detail some helpful mathematical results before a small Q and A section in the appendix which lists some common questions that arose for me whilst developing my understanding of Gaussian processes.
 <br>
 <br>
 <p align="center">